drive (verb, noun) /draɪv/ LISTEN

 - John's drive to succeed keeps him going even when times are tough.

 - The new employee has a lot of drive.

 hard drive: the part of your computer where all the data is stored.
 Example: ‘Wendy’s computer couldn’t be repaired, but the IT guys managed to save her files from the hard drive.”

 drive something home: make your point forcefully, make sure you are understood.
 Example: “Parents often struggle to drive home the importance of responsible behavior when talking to their teenagers.”

 drive something off: chase something away.
-Example: “The farmer drove off the pack of stray dogs that were bothering his sheep.”
+Example: “The farmer drove off the pack of stray dogs that was bothering his sheep.”

 drive-by (or drive-by shooting): when somebody shoots a gun from inside a car and then drives away.
 Example: “There was a drive-by shooting last night and the police are looking for the suspect.”